ammarshahzad365/Trace-Implementation/README.md

 | **CAPEC** | Attack patterns: how a weakness gets abused | 1,538 | 4,930 | Pre-built STIX bundle |
 | **MITRE D3FEND** | Defences, and what each one counters | 1,193 | 6,471 | D3FEND REST API |

-CVE is by far the biggest source by count.
-The interesting part - the trace path itself - is only about 20,000 records: a small, dense core inside a large shell of CVEs.

 ## Folder map